farah-mahmoud/Autonomous-RC-Car/docs/Simulation_installation_guide.md

 # Setup
-We will be developing our code using ROS on Ubuntu for Gazebo.
+We will be developing our code using ROS2 foxy on Ubuntu20.04 on Gazebo and rviz2.

 ## Ubuntu